Surveillance Policies of our Bangkok, Thailand office

-1. Staying discreet is our top priority.
+Staying discreet is our top priority.

 We are usually able to follow a person from the start to the planned end, successfully and discreetly.
 However, sometimes we lose a person.
 It is far more common for us to lose a person than to be suspected.
-It is very rare and unusual for our surveillance people to be suspected.
+It is rare and unusual for our surveillance people to be suspected.

 We are very rarely suspected of surveillance in the field.
-This is because we have standard operating procedures for surveillance, use trained and experienced staff (though occasionally an apprentice in a more minor role after training, managed by experienced staff), and people normally are not looking out for surveillance.
+This is because we have standard operating procedures for staying discreet during surveillance, use trained and experienced staff (though occasionally an apprentice in a more minor role after training, managed by experienced staff), and people normally are not looking out for surveillance.

-If a person of interest is engaging in behavior of special interest, e.g., if we are following a wife and she is with another man, then of course we get more assertive in our surveillance.
+If a person of interest is engaging in behavior of special interest, e.g., if we are following a wife and she is with another man, then of course we typically get closer and more assertive in our surveillance.
 (Indeed, when couples are together, they tend to be even less aware of their environments.)

 However, occasionally but very rarely, we run into a significant issue as regards surveillance footage of a partner's liaison.
-For example, if we are following a wife or girlfriend and she has a liaison with a man who just happens to be a big politician or official in a sensitive position, or something rather Earth-shaking like that beyond just your personal case, then we might blur out the man's face in photos and videos sent (or correspondingly the woman's face if we are following a boyfriend or husband and a similar situation arises).
+For example, if we are following a wife or girlfriend and she has a liaison with a man who just happens to be a big politician or government official in a very highly sensitive position, or somebody else rather Earth-shaking like that beyond just your personal case, then we might blur out the man's face in photos and videos sent, or correspondingly the woman's face if we are following a boyfriend or husband and a similar situation arises.
 Usually, we don't blur out any faces.
 It comes up only in some exceptional "Oh my goodness!" case discoveries.
-In personal cases, occasionally a liaison is in a highly sensitive professional occupation (not just some ordinary socialite or big business person) which could have significant repercussions in a much broader way far past your personal situation, if things are mishandled.
-In such cases where we blur a face, we are usually okay to show the customer the raw video or photos in our office, so you can see their faces and who they are, but just not release digital copies of them out of our control.
-We may release photos and videos with blurred faces in such cases.
-Again, this is rare, but has happened occasionally over the years.
+We have encountered some very famous people or those in very sensitive positions.
+I'm not talking about just some ordinary famous socialite or big rich business person, as we can send you video with their faces, but sometimes it's very exceptionally sensitive, and if things are mishandled, then it could have significant repercussions in a much broader way far past your personal situation.
+In such cases where we blur a face, we are usually okay to show the client the raw video or photos in our office, so you can see their faces and who they are, but just not release digital copies of them out of our control.
+We may release photos and videos with blurred faces to you out of our control.
+Again, this is rare, but has happened occasionally over the years, including some very jaw dropping cases.
 Generally, we reserve the option to blur out the face of any liaison in photos and videos sent.
 However, for legal cases, the faces are left intact, generally.

 Sometimes, we've encountered demanding, unreasonable, and abusive language (people can get too emotional and/or try to be manipulative).
-I'm not talking about just a little bit of pushiness or a temporary reaction, as I understand human nature and actually I'm quite patient and tolerant.
+I'm not talking about just a little bit of pushiness or a temporary reaction in frustration, as I understand human nature and actually I'm quite patient and tolerant.
 However, sometimes it just goes on too long or gets to be too much.
 As noted before, we reserve the right to end any investigation at any time and return the difference in money.

 For a particular kind of case, there might be some additional policies, or some things we should discuss as regards how we should proceed for your particular case.
 "One size does not fit all."

-Problems sometimes arise with some customers who are a bit overbearing and try to tell us what to do in a one-way conversation like they are just hiring us to take their directives, and they have no experience in investigations like they are trying to direct us to do, often with bad ideas which are likely to blow an investigation and/or not be effective and/or go against our policies, when actually we have better methods for doing their investigation.
-We also sometimes have customers who turn to abusive language.
-Typically, these are customers with a lot of money who are accustomed to dealing with their sycophants, subordinates, and low level underlings.
-We are not mercenaries.
-We reserve the right to terminate any investigation and refund the remainder of the money at any time, full stop.
+Problems sometimes arise with some clients who are a bit overbearing and try to tell us what to do in a one-way conversation like they are just hiring us to take their directives, and they have no experience in investigations like they are trying to direct us to do, often with bad ideas which are likely to blow an investigation and/or not be effective and/or go against our policies, when actually we have better methods for doing their investigation.
+Some people just overconfidently think they know best, and imagine others as dummies or slackards who need to be directed and pushed.
+We will push back, and if they don't become reasonable then we may stop the case and refund the unused part of the money.

-In short, if you have a lot of money and want to hire a mercenary to just take your directives then you should go elsewhere.
-However, if you want to engage a private investigator and respect our experience and expertise, then please make contact with us.
+In short, if you have a lot of money and want to hire a mercenary to just take your directives without considering the ethics then you should go elsewhere.
+However, if you want to engage a civil private investigator and respect our experience and expertise, and be mutually respectful, then please make contact with us.